Edmund of Langley, 1st Duke of York: Later life

 Richard II's 1399 will refers to his successor without naming him, while appointing Edmund as one of the overseers.
 Some believe Richard intended to make Edmund his heir despite the stronger claims of Henry of Bolingbroke and Edmund Mortimer.
 This was not due to any preference Richard had for Edmund, but rather a desire the king had to set Edmund's son, Edward, on the throne.
 Towards the end of his life, in 1399, he was appointed Warden of the West March for a short period.
 Otherwise, from 1399 onward he retired from public life.

-Edmund of Langley died in his birthplace and was interred at King's Langley Priory; however, his tomb was relocated to the nearby All Saints' Church, Kings Langley in 1575 after the priory had been dissolved.
+Although it was thought, at least from the seventeenth century, that Edmund of Langley died in his birthplace, he died at Epworth, Lincolnshire.
+He was interred at King's Langley Priory; however, his tomb was relocated to the nearby All Saints' Church, Kings Langley in 1575 after the priory had been dissolved.
 When the tomb was moved again during church restoration work in 1877, three bodies, one male and two female, were found inside.
 His dukedom passed to his eldest son, Edward.
 He was the last of his siblings to die, and lived the longest out of all of them.

 Marriage

 Langley's first wife, Isabella, was a daughter of King Peter of Castile and María de Padilla.
-She was also the sister of the Infanta Constance of Castile, the second wife of Langley's brother John of Gaunt.
+She was also the younger sister of the Infanta Constance of Castile, the second wife of Langley's brother John of Gaunt.
 Langley and Isabella were both descendants of Henry II of England.

 They had two sons and a daughter: